-In closing, it’s a good idea to cross-check hotel rates at three or four of your trusted booking sites before finalizing your booking.
+In closing, it’s a good idea to do a quick cross-check hotel rates at multiple trusted booking sites before finalizing your booking.
 A great deal might just be one booking site away.
 To avoid spinning your wheels, I recommend saving this for the last step once you already have a good idea of the one or two places you’re thinking of booking.

 Planning a vacation in a rather unfamiliar place is not an easy job.
 Choosing a quality hotel in a new city makes it more challenging.
 Your accommodation alone can make or break your trip.
 Hopefully the tips and tricks I shared will take some weight off your shoulders.
 Now that you have done your research, it’s time for you to enjoy the fruits of your labor.
-Book that hotel and enjoy it as much as you can!
+Check reviews and photos, book that hotel and enjoy your trip!

 Pro tip: If you need help for an upcoming trip and you want some hotels that we’ve carefully screened such as these hotels in Le Marais, Paris, check out some of the destination guides we’ve compiled here.